Nomad: Yörüks

-Bukat People of Borneo
+Bukat people

 The Bukat people of Borneo in Malaysia live within the region of the river Mendalam, which the natives call Buköt.
 Bukat is an ethnonym that encapsulates all the tribes in the region.
 These natives are historically self-sufficient but were also known to trade various goods.
 This is especially true for the clans who lived on the periphery of the territory.
 The products of their trade were varied and fascinating, including: "...resins (damar, Agathis dammara; jelutong bukit, Dyera costulata, gutta-percha, Palaquium spp.); wild honey and beeswax (important in trade but often unreported); aromatic resin from insence wood (gaharu, Aquilaria microcarpa); camphor (found in the fissures of Dryobalanops aromaticus); several types of rotan of cane (Calamus rotan and other species); poison for blowpipe darts (one source is ipoh or ipu: see Nieuwenhuis 1900a:137); the antlers of deer (the sambar, Cervus unicolor); rhinoceros horn (see Tillema 1939:142); pharmacologically valuable bezoar stones (concretions formed in the intestines and gallbladder of the gibbon, Seminopithecus, and in the wounds of porcupines, Hestrix crassispinus); birds' nests, the edible nests of swifts (Collocalia spp.); the heads and feathers of two species of hornbills (Buceros rhinoceros, Rhinoplax vigil); and various hides (clouded leopards, bears, and other animals)."
 These nomadic tribes also commonly hunted boar with poison blow darts for their own needs.